Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Methodology

-where $\text{PMI}(i,j) = \text{log}\frac{p(i,j)}{p(i)p(j)}$, point-wise mutual information, is used to determine significant token co-occurrences.
-Here, $p(i)$ represents the frequency of the $i$-th token within a fixed-length sliding window, and $p(i,j)$ denotes the co-occurrence frequency of tokens $i$ and $j$.
-As discussed in Section \ref{sec:theory}, in the most general sense, the edge weights may be continuous-valued, and generated using a learnable function.
+To strictly prevent data leakage, all statistical probabilities are pre-computed exclusively on the training corpus. $p(i)$ represents the probability of the $i$-th token within a fixed-length sliding window across the training set, and $p(i,j)$ denotes the co-occurrence probability of tokens $i$ and $j$ within the same training bounds.
+As discussed in Section~\ref{sec:theory}, in the most general sense, the edge weights may be continuous-valued and generated using a learnable function.
 However, our experimental evaluation shows that the above binary-valued edge weights are sufficient for reliable detection.
+During inference, Out-Of-Vocabulary~(OOV) is a potential problem.
+To preserve the co-occurrence graph topology without recomputing global statistics, we adopt a semantic fallback mechanism.
+Instead of discarding OOV tokens, we project them into the known vocabulary space using semantic embeddings and replace each token with its nearest semantic neighbor from the training set.